Bankoleabayomi/Floclib/README.md

 **Tuning tips:**
 - `run_grid_search=True` gives more robust PSO starting guesses (slower).
 - `loss_for_pso="huber"` is robust to outliers; `huber_delta` controls sensitivity.
-- PSO is stochastic — consider controlled seeding for repeatability if needed.

 ---